AutoModality/action-ros-clang-format/README.md

 [clang-format-3.8](https://releases.llvm.org/3.8.0/tools/clang/docs/ClangFormatStyleOptions.html)
 with the configuration from [davetcoleman/roscpp_code_format](https://github.com/davetcoleman/roscpp_code_format).

-It is recommended to add this to `formatter.yml` that runs on `pull_request` so it only formats when the code is stablizing and ready to merge into master.
+It is required to add this to `formatter.yml` that runs on `push` after a build is successful and ready for a pull request.
+Github Actions triggered by pull request unfortunately have a detached head and do not allow committing to the same branch.

 # Features
 * formats C++ code to match the ROS Style guide
 * Commits modified code to branch
+* Supports push triggers (not pull requests)
 * Future Enhancement: Pass custom `.clang-format` file

 ## Usage